Latin American Studies

-Senior Seminar is an interdisciplinary research project from the following departments: Anthropology/Sociology; History; International Studies; Foreign Languages (Spanish).
-Students must combine two disciplines in their research and work under the supervision of the faculty from the departments who are also members of the Latin American Studies Committee.
+Senior Seminar is an interdisciplinary research project from the following departments: Anthropology/Sociology; History; International Studies; Modern Languages and Literatures (Spanish), Theatre, Biology.
+Students must combine two disciplines in their research and work under the supervision of faculty members of the Latin American Studies Committee.

 495-496.
 Honors Tutorial.